← Back to Recipes

 5. 5

 Begin assembling the casserole: spread one-third of the bean and tomato mixture across the bottom of your prepared baking dish.
-Sprinkle approximately 45g (3 tablespoons) of grated cheese over the beans, then arrange tortilla halves in a single layer on top, slightly overlapping if needed.
+Sprinkle approximately 45g of grated cheese over the beans, then arrange tortilla halves in a single layer on top, slightly overlapping if needed.

 6. 6